drivecore/mycoder-docs/docs/examples/code-development.md

 ---
-title: Code Development Examples
+title: Code Development
 description: Examples of implementing features, fixing bugs, and writing tests
 ---

-# Code Development Examples
+# Code Development

 MyCoder can assist with a wide range of code development tasks, from implementing new features to fixing bugs and improving existing code.
 This page showcases real-world examples of effective prompts for these scenarios.